perfanalytics/pose2sim/README.md

 Pose2Sim.markerAugmentation()
 Pose2Sim.kinematics()
 ```

+When the Synchronization GUI is provided, Select the RWrist

 **3D marker locations** are stored as .trc files in each trial folder in the `pose-3d` directory.\
 **3D joint angles** are stored as .mot files in the `kinematics` directory.
 Scaled models are also stored in the same directory.